nofxx/assetify/README.md

     pkg "complexfw", "link" do
       js  "complex.min.js"
       dir "images/", :to => "images/complexfw"
+      # Another option, treat all as a type:
+      dir "src/", :as => :js
     end

+All files inside images will be copied to "images/complexfw" and all files in 'src' to 'javascripts' (or whatever else jspath is).

 Note: Have in mind that the "link" inside dir/packages *is a regex*